 Now you get your bitcoin deposit address:

-Now, go into your Bitcoin wallet or exchange (like Coinbase) and send bitcoins to the address displayed on Binance.
+Now, go into your cryptocurrency wallet or exchange (like Coinbase) and send bitcoins to the address displayed on Binance.

 That’s it!
 You’ll have to wait for two bitcoin confirmations (about 20 minutes) and you can start trading.

 Once the deposit has been cleared, you’ll have to find the XRP/BTC pair on the index.
 Make sure you’re on the “BTC Markets” tab and fine the XRP/BTC pair, as highlighted here: